hekuwatada/dataform-assertions-example/README.md

 - [ ] Add devcontainer.json for VSCode (WIP)
 - [x] Add assertions
 - [ ] Have assertions executed regularly
+- [ ] Add scripts to create the SUT table

 ## How to run assertions locally